-Inferences - After analyzing the data of Service restoration incidents taken for three months, it was found that these incidents are occurring because of some main issues.
-Those issues were user training, device, EMR functionality, interface, workstation not mapped to printer and some unidentified issues.
-These were the issues which led to service restoration incidents.
+After analyzing the data of issue incidents for three months, it was found that these incidents occurred because of some other important reasons.
+These reasons were user training, build required, chart correction, interface, workstation not mapped to printer and some unidentified issues.
+These were the reasons which led to issue incidents.

-It can be clearly seen that 65.47% of incidents occurred because of user training issue.

-User training issue contributed a lot towards these incidents.
-Device issue led to 10.71% of incidents.
-EMR Functionality issue led to 8.92% of incidents.
+It can be clearly seen that 34.66% of incidents occurred because of user training issue.
+User training issue contributed majorly towards these incidents.
+Build issues led to 18% of incidents, chart correction contributes to 1% of incidents.
 Some issues remained unidentified because of lack of proper documentation.
-They led to 5.95% of incidents.

-Interface issue was found to cause 4.76 % of incidents.
-Lastly, mapping issue caused 4.16% of incidents.
+They led to 7.6% of incidents.
+Interface issue was found to cause 2.33 % of incidents.
+Lastly, mapping issue caused 7.33% of incidents.

-Thus these were some issues which were found while analyzing the data obtained.
-Further in-depth analysis was done on some major issues found using Pareto analysis technique so that more efforts could be put on major issues.
-This would help solving majority of incidents and prevent their recurrence in future.
+Thus these were found while analyzing the data obtained.
+Further, in-depth analysis was done on found using Pareto Analysis technique so that more efforts could be put in to solve major issues and prevent their recurrence in future.